-A third party action was commenced against LDC in October 2009 in the Ontario Superior Court of Justice under the Class Proceedings Act seeking damages in the amount of \$30.0 million as compensation for damages allegedly suffered as a result of a fire in the electrical room at 2369 Lakeshore Boulevard West on March 19, 2009.
+A third party action was commenced against LDC in October 2009 in the Ontario Superior Court of Justice under the Class Proceedings Act, 1992 (Ontario) seeking damages in the amount of \$30.0 million as compensation for damages allegedly suffered as a result of a fire in the electrical room at 2369 Lakeshore Boulevard West on March 19, 2009.
 Subsequently, in March 2010, the plaintiff in the main action amended its statement of claim to add LDC as a defendant.
-The plaintiff in the main action seeks damages in the amount of \$10.0 million from LDC.
-Both actions are at a preliminary stage and the certification hearing has yet to occur.
+The plaintiff in the main action seeks general damages in the amount of \$10.0 million and special damages in the amount of \$20.0 million from LDC.
+The proposed class action is at a preliminary stage.
+The plaintiff cancelled its certification motion set for November 2013 and advised it intends to reschedule.
+Cross-examinations for a certification motion have commenced, but have not been completed.
 Statements of defence to the main action and to the third party claim have not been filed.
-Accordingly, given the preliminary status of these actions, it is not possible at this time to reasonably quantify the effect, if any, of these actions on the financial performance of the Corporation.
+Given the preliminary status of these actions, it is not possible at this time to reasonably quantify the effect, if any, of these actions on the financial performance of the Corporation.
 If damages were awarded, LDC would make a claim under its liability insurance which the Corporation believes would cover any damages which may become payable by LDC in connection with these actions.